-If a person has a chronic condition like diabetes, hypertension (high blood pressure), or asthma, managing it before pregnancy is key to improving health outcomes.
+If a person has a chronic condition like diabetes, hypertension (high blood pressure), asthma, epilepsy, underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism), managing it before pregnancy is key to improving health outcomes.

 Advise them to work with their healthcare provider to ensure their condition is under control before they conceive.

-Getting support early form their GP or consultant can help people have a safer pregnancy and a healthier baby.
+Getting support early from their GP or consultant can help people have a safer pregnancy and a healthier baby.

 Messages for healthcare professionals should advise people with long‑term health conditions to: